Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 Vacherin Dessert vs Pavlova

-Conversely, a Pavlova is also made of meringue and whipped cream but it's topped with fruit and no ice cream or sorbet is added.
+Unlike a Vacherin, a Pavlova is also made of meringue and whipped cream but it's topped with fruit and no ice cream or sorbet is added.
+The vacherin is a complete ice cream cake with added meringue and cream.

 A French Vacherin Ice Cream Birthday Cake